Toyota Sequoia Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Sequoia are $1,446 a year including full coverage.
-Comprehensive insurance costs an estimated $320 each year, collision costs $552, and liability costs around $416.
-Liability-only insurance costs as low as $474 a year, with high-risk driver insurance costing $3,126 or more.
-Teen drivers pay the highest rates at $5,362 a year or more.
+U.S. average insurance rates for a Toyota Sequoia are $1,446 a year for full coverage.
+Comprehensive costs on average $320, collision insurance costs $552, and liability insurance costs $416.
+Liability-only insurance costs as little as $474 a year, and high-risk driver insurance costs around $3,126.
+16-year-old drivers pay the highest rates at up to $5,362 a year.

 Average premium for full coverage: $1,446

-Includes $500 physical damage insurance deductibles, liability coverage up to 30/60, and includes additional medical/uninsured motorist coverage.
-Estimates are averaged for all 50 U.S. states and Sequoia models.
+Price estimates include $500 policy deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
+Estimates are averaged for all states and for all Sequoia models.

 Price Range from Low to High

-For a 40-year-old driver, Toyota Sequoia insurance prices go from as low as $474 for just the minimum liability insurance to a high rate of $3,126 for a high-risk driver policy.
+For a driver in their 40's, Toyota Sequoia insurance prices range from as low as $474 for just the minimum liability insurance to the much higher price of $3,126 for a high-risk insurance policy.

 Geographic Price Range